 Bring a lunch if you plan on staying the afternoon and feel free to cast out your line for some fish as long as you first attain a Colorado fishing license.

-The lake sits at an elevation of 9,580 feet and the vertical gain is minimal, making this a great expedition for hikers of all abilities.
+The lake sits at an elevation of 9,580 feet and the vertical gain is minimal, making this an excellent expedition for hikers of all abilities.

-If you can’t get enough of alpine lakes, Cathedral Lake is a great hike to do while you’re in the area.
+If you can’t get enough of alpine lakes, Cathedral Lake is one of the best hikes near Aspen.

-The hike is considered moderate — but you’ll definitely earn your views.
+The Cathedral Lake trail is considered moderate – but you’ll earn your views.

 Enjoy a journey through an incredible aspen forest before entering the Maroon-Snowmass Wilderness.
-Here the trail will steepen as it meanders alongside Pine Creek.
+Here the path will steepen as it meanders alongside Pine Creek.

-The second leg of the journey requires a bit more fitness as you climb through scree fields and ascend sharp switchbacks.
+The second leg of the journey requires more fitness as you climb through scree fields and ascend sharp switchbacks.

 Go to the left where the trail forks and enter a world beyond your wildest dreams.

-You’ll find yourself standing at nearly 14,000 feet soaking in views of Cathedral Lake and Cathedral Peak rising up beside it.
+You’ll find yourself standing at nearly 14,000 feet, soaking in views of Cathedral Lake and Cathedral Peak rising beside it.